dustywusty/dusty.wtf/content/posts/amsat-adventures-pt1/index.md

 <!--more-->

 I thought so too!
 So I got started learning about [Yagi antennas](https://makezine.com/projects/homemade-yagi-antenna/) and UHF FM.
-And we're not going to be able to transmit, but with line of sight we should be able to point this at one and potentially get telemetry or images.
+And we're not going to be able to transmit, but with line of sight we should be able to point this at one and potentially get data.

 I ended up getting an antenna that broke down from [ebay](https://www.ebay.com/itm/116579153781)